-ISU Extension and Outreach program specialists recruit and train WIN program outreach volunteers to reach out to various populations to:
+ISU Extension and Outreach Human Sciences Specialists and County Staff in select areas recruit and train WIN Program Volunteer Educators to reach out to various populations to:

 Interested in volunteering?

-- Increase food assistance enrollment and usage among mid-life and older Iowans ages 50 years and older with limited resources currently eligible for, but not enrolled for receiving food assistance.
+- Increase food assistance awareness, enrollment and usage among mid-life and older Iowans ages 50+ years with limited resources currently eligible for, but not enrolled for receiving food assistance.

-- Increase awareness of budget-friendly nutrition practices for mid-life and older adults ages 50 years and older targeting nutrients of concern based on the 2010 Dietary Guidelines for Americans.
+- Increase awareness of budget-friendly nutrition practices for mid-life and older adults.

-- Increase number of peer educators advocating the benefits of food assistance programs to target audience.
+- Recruit and train ISU Extension volunteer educators advocating the benefits of food assistance programs to target audience.

 - Sarah L. Francis - Project Director, (515) 294-1456